Deborah Friedl ’83 broke barriers for women at the Lowell Police Department.

 Her mother was less enthusiastic about her only daughter’s career choice.
-There wasn't a lot of time to get used to the thought, either, since Friedl sailed through the civil service exam on her first try, just months after graduation.
-She and 11 other new Lowell cops (including three women) joined the force at a ceremony at the Somerville Police Academy.
+There wasn't a lot of time to get used to the idea, though, since Friedl sailed through the civil service exam on her first try, just months after graduation.
+She and 11 other new Lowell recruits, including three women, joined the force.

 As she rose through the ranks, Friedl became an expert in domestic violence cases, combining her police training and her psychology background.

 “Nobody calls the cops on their best day,” she says.
-“Police are called to help people at their most vulnerable: mental illness, substance abuse, missing persons, issues with the elderly and immigrants are often at play.”
+“Police are called to help people at their most vulnerable.
+Mental illness, substance abuse, missing persons, issues with the elderly and immigrants are often at play.”